teamhanko/hanko/backend/README.md

 ### User import
-You can import an existing user pool into Hanko using json in the following format. `user_id`, if provided, only needs to be unique within the target tenant, not globally - if it already belongs to a user in that tenant, that user is reused rather than a duplicate being created, so the same file can be imported into multiple tenants (e.g. production and a staging/test tenant) without collision.
+You can import an existing user pool into Hanko using json in the following format. `user_id`, if provided, only needs to be unique within the target tenant, not globally - the same file can be imported into multiple tenants (e.g. production and a staging/test tenant) without collision.
+If `user_id` already belongs to a user in the target tenant, the entire import is aborted (the whole file is imported in one transaction) and nothing is committed, instead of reusing or overwriting that user.
 ```json
 [
   {